freeradical13/freeradical13.github.io/index.md

 Glucose may also be formed by catabolizing polysaccharides such as Starch and Glycogen.

+#### Cell Division

+Both prokyarotes and eukaryotes perform cell division to replicate themselves under the right conditions.
+The combination of [Mitosis][] - which duplicates DNA - and [Cytokinesis][] - which divides the cytoplasm into two cells - is cell division that produces a copy of a cell (also called asexual reproduction).
+[Meiosis][] occurs when two cells called [gametes][], each with half the total number of chromosomes, combine into one cell (also called sexual reproduction).
+When an organism contains both gamete and non-gamete cells, the gamete cells are part of the [germline][] whereas the non-gamete cells are called [somatic][] cells.

 ### Prokaryotes

 Prokaryotes are composed of a phospholipid bilayer cell membrane.
 In most prokaryotes, this membrane is surrounded by a stronger, peptidoglycan cell wall.
 Everything inside the cell membrane of a prokaryote floats in an aqueous solution called the cytoplasm (or the intracellular matrix).
 The cytoplasm includes an area called the nucleoid which contains the DNA, generally arranged into plasmids.
 Prokaryotes may have flagella used for locomotion and sensing.
 Prokaryotes may have pili which are shorter than flagella and also help with locomotion.